What is the PsychEng specialization?

-PsychEng is the Collaborative Master’s Specialization in Psychology and Engineering.
-This specialization currently involves the Department of Mechanical & Industrial Engineering (MIE) in the Faculty of Applied Science & Engineering (FASE) and the Department of Psychology (PSY) in the Faculty of Arts & Science (FAS), and is led by FASE.
+PsychEng is the Collaborative Graduate Specialization in Psychology and Engineering.
+This specialization is led by the Department of Mechanical & Industrial Engineering (MIE) in the Faculty of Applied Science & Engineering (FASE) and the Department of Psychology (PSY) in the Faculty of Arts & Science (FAS), with participation by additional FASE departments and institutes.

 Engineering involves the creative application of science to the design of systems, processes, structures and technologies.
 Psychology is a science that focuses on the mind and behavior of people and animals to understand individuals and groups across all levels of analyses, from the cellular to the cultural.
 The Psychology and Engineering Collaborative Specialization will draw students interested in contributing to the growing interdisciplinary scholarship at the intersection of psychology and engineering.